 Every project benefits from a mentor as it steers towards successful completion if provided with the right guidance at the right time.
 Most important is that Project Manager must be there to guide his team at every step and ensure that the team has cohesion.
 Then, s/he should provide advice to the team wherever they need it and points them in the right direction.
 Mentor represents

 The Project Manager needs to demonstrate the right way to talk to people, build the confidence of an individual by highlighting the positive sides of their work and provides honest feedback on the mistakes.
 Therefore, s/he should not be judgmental.
 As a result, Project Manager when playing this role should push people to try to do new things and adopt new ways of behaving and individual needs to look up to them and aspire to be like them.
+Mentoring is one of the key project manager roles and responsibilities that will motivate project team members.

 Role #8 – Stakeholder Manager